The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Introduction

 The strategy of the proof will be described in Subsection~\ref{ss.strategy}.
 As a key step, we also prove convergence in any fixed torus $\Tor_M$; see Theorem~\ref{t.torus}.
 We work in tori to avoid the technicalities related to boundary issues, but with not too much additional work the extension to finite domains with free or wired boundary conditions would be certainly doable.

 In Section~\ref{s.MSTgeom}, strengthening the results of \cite{ABNW}, we study the geometry of the limiting tree $\MST_\infty$.
 The degree of a vertex in a tree graph has the usual meaning, but the degree of a point in a spanning forest of the plane needs to be defined carefully, which we will do in Subsection~\ref{ss.degtype}.
 To give an example, a pinching point on an $\MST_\infty$ path should not be called a branching point, but it still gives rise to a degree 4 point.
 Consequently, stating the results on the geometry of the limiting tree also needs some care, to be done precisely only in Theorem~\ref{t.types}.
 Nevertheless, here are some of the earlier results and our new ones in rough terms.
 It was proved in \cite{ABNW} that there is an unspecified absolute bound $k_0$ such that almost surely all degrees in any subsequential limit of $\MST_\eta$ are at most $k_0$.
 Furthermore, the set of branching points was shown to be almost surely countable.
 Here, we will prove that there are almost surely no pinching points, all degrees are bounded by 4, and the set of points with degree 4 is at most countable.
 We will also prove, in Subsection~\ref{ss.trunk}, that the Hausdorff dimension of the trunk is strictly below $7/4$.
+However, we do not have a guess for the exact dimension; the situation is similar to the somewhat related problem of finding the percolation chemical distance exponent \cite{Damron}.